aphrochl/CookingManagementSystem/database/README.md

 # Source Code

-This directory contains the source code for the Cooking Competition Management System project implemented in SQL.
+This directory contains the source code for the Library Management System project implemented in Java.

 ### Usage
-- To compile and run the code, refer to the main README file in the root of the repository for instructions.
+- To compile and run the code, refer to the [main README file](/README.md) in the root of the repository for instructions.